aurora-opensource/au/docs/discussion/concepts/quantity_point.md

 # Quantity Point
-For a units library, `Quantity` is easy to understand.
-It represents a _quantity_: the combination of a numeric _value_, and a _unit of measure_ which gives that value its meaning.
-Thanks to quantity calculus, we can perform all kinds of operations with quantities: we can add and subtract them, multiply and divide them, and even take powers and roots.

-So, what more could we need?
-Why did we go further, and provide `QuantityPoint`?
+While `Quantity` works well for most units library operations, there are some situations where it struggles.
+The most important example is _temperature_: as we'll soon see in detail, `Quantity` alone could never handle all temperature use cases simultaneously.
+The tool that solves this problem, `QuantityPoint`, also helps similar use cases, such as atmospheric pressure.
+It even improves seemingly unrelated use cases as well, such as along-path positions ("mile markers").

+Overall, `QuantityPoint` is a subtle but critically important tool in a units library toolbox.
+Let's dive into the main motivating problem, and then learn about the properties of its solution.

 ## Temperatures are error prone

-To see why, let's look at a use case where `Quantity` struggles: _temperature_.
+Let's look at a use case where `Quantity` struggles: _temperature_.
 Consider: is 20 degrees Celsius the same as 20 Kelvins?

 Answer: _it depends_.